 6 Steps to Mindful Eating

-- Creating a space during meals free of common distractions. (no phone, books, computer, magazine, TV, etc).
+- Create a space during meals free of common distractions. (no phone, books, computer, magazine, TV, etc).
 This can be uncomfortable!
 Many older kids like to scroll on their device or have a show on the t.v. while they are eating.
-Putting away the devices and reading material is critical for eating mindfully.
+Putting away devices and reading material is critical for eating mindfully.

 - Take a deep breath midway through the meal.

 - Evaluate whether or not your meal becomes less satisfying as you continue to eat.
 It’s common for the first few bites, when we are the hungriest, to be the most pleasurable of the meal.
 As we get full, the pleasure diminishes.
-When the meal is no longer delivering the same pleasure, it’s a signal to our body that we may be close to finished.

 - Identify distractions.
 Are you still paying attention to your meal, or has your mind wandered to other things?
 Are you allowing yourself to absorb other distractions in your environment that you may not have control over?
-Only when you are paying attention can you fully analyze if you are still hungry enough to finish your meal.

-These books have been inspirational to me as I’ve learned to practice mindful eating.
+These books have been inspirational to me as I’ve learned to practice mindful eating: